-If you’ve experienced a traumatic injury to your hand or wrist, the consequences can be immediate and devastating.
+If you've experienced injury to your hand or wrist, the consequences can be immediate and devastating.
 Not only are hand and wrist injuries extremely painful -- they can also make it difficult to perform essential everyday tasks, from driving and writing to brushing your teeth.

 As Pittsburgh’s top hand doctor, Pittsburgh Hand and Nerve’s Alexander Spiess, MD is one of the most experienced, qualified, and skilled upper extremity specialists in the field.
 Dr. Spiess specializes in providing effective, long-term treatment for hand and wrist trauma, from bone fractures to joint replacements.
 Using state-of-the-art technology, Dr. Spiess offers his patients thorough, compassionate care that is focused on helping them return to full functionality and find relief from debilitating pain.

 If you’re ready to experience top-of-the-line care from the best hand & wrist surgeon in the Pittsburgh area following your traumatic injury, you’re in the right place.
 Reach out to Dr. Spiess’s office and schedule your first consultation today.